mortenjc/Q1/docs/source/hooks.rst

 ^^^^
 The **disk** module provides a **Disk** class and a **Disk Control** class.
-The **control** class is used by the **z80io** module to perform disk functions during the registered io callback functions.
+The **control** class is used by the **z80io** module to perform disk functions due to the registered io callback functions.

 The **disk** module holds the file system data, can move between tracks, read (but not yet write) data and respond to status commands.
+It currently comes with an attempt of an intitialised filesystem.

 Applications